Meaghamann: Plot

 In a turn of events, Shiva is actually Arul, an undercover officer who is assigned to expose Jothi and his entire drug cartel.
 He receives instructions from his higher officers Bharathi and Benjamin Vas and informs them about the activities of his gang from time to time.
-Arul is into this mission, along with his best friend and colleague Karthik, who also takes a stage name as Malik and works for Sharma, another drug lord from Mumbai, who is in possession of 1000 kg of pure heroin and is looking for a buyer.
+Arul is into this mission, along with his best friend and colleague Karthik, who also takes a stage name as Malik and works for Sharma, another drug lord from Gujarat, who is in possession of 1000 kg of pure cocaine and is looking for a buyer.
+The plan of Bharathi, Benjamin, and their team is to make Sharma and Jothi meet each other for the transaction of the 1000 kg of cocaine and arrest them.

-The plan of Bharathi, Benjamin, and their team is to make Sharma and Jothi meet each other for the transaction of the 1000 kg of heroin and arrest them.
-Arul informs Bharathi that Sharma and Jothi are planning for a trial with just 100 kg of heroin, and if all goes well, they will deal with the remaining 900 kg.
+Arul informs Bharathi that Sharma and Jothi are planning for a trial with just 100 kg of cocaine, and if all goes well, they will deal with the remaining 900 kg.
 Bharathi and her team wisely plan to capture the huge bulk of 900 kg of drugs, along with Sharma and Jothi, so they have to leave the first trial transaction unmonitored.
 However, all plans go awry when Bharathi's jealous boss does not agree to her plan and conducts a raid for the trial transaction in the last moment.
 The raid exposes Karthik's identity, who is taken to Chitti's place and gets tortured by Guru and his gang to reveal the identity of any other man working with him.

 Unable to bear the pain, Karthik reveals Arul's identity.
 Guru informs Chitti about Arul's true identity.
 When they attempt to kill him, Arul guns down Chitti and starts eliminating all the gang members, including Guru.
 Soon, Arul finds Karthik, but within moments, Karthik dies.
 Jothi is now aware of the death of Chitti and his entire crew and uses his influence to the cops to bring Arul into his custody.
 The police force and Jothi's men join hands and hunt for Arul.
 Arul, all alone on this mission, still continues his own plan to expose Jothi and gets himself captured on purpose.
 Now that he has nothing to lose, he plans to play a final game of chance to meet Jothi face to face, earn his trust, and join as henchman again.
 Arul is the only survivor of the shootout at Chitti's place, and so only his account to Jothi will earn his trust.